 More tips for targeting business owners on Facebook:

-- Use Dynamic creative to test up to 10 images or videos, up to 5 ad copies, and different call-to-action buttons at the same time.
+- Create Dynamic ads to test up to 10 images or videos, up to 5 ad copies, and different call-to-action buttons at the same time.

 - Choose the right Facebook ad campaign objective.
 Lead generation, Traffic, and Conversions are the objectives I would choose.